codefellows/setup-guide/windows/README.md

 #### Set Ubuntu as the default when opening the windows terminal.

 1. Open the windows termianl.
-1. Click on the drop down arrow and click on settings
+1. Click on the drop down arrow and click on settings.
 1. In the Default profile select Ubuntu.
-1. Click Save and close the terminal
+1. Click Save and close the terminal.

 #### Verify Ubuntu is available in Windows Terminal